 I’ve never told you this but the same old caffeine keeps me up at night without once passing my lips.
 We are sitting side by side on the bus.
 We pass by Heartbreak Avenue and open our mouths only to point out all the places we’ve been to without each other.
 The last time I was on this winding route, I was sitting alone and listening to Hopeless.
 I tried to preserve the beauty in my head but words have expiration dates.
 Remember when a black stray cat watched as I held still to let you put a star in my hair in the middle of the road?
-When I tiptoed on the train tracks with the wild flowers you picked for me.
+When I tiptoed on the train tracks with the wildflowers you picked for me.
 When I nearly crashed the shopping cart you were in into the wall of the alley.
 When we snuck a bottle of red into the cinema.
 When you laughed after I told you how my heart was in my mouth and nothing like how calm Bob and Charlotte were when a fire alarm sounded in their hotel; we’ve always had an affinity with Lost in Translation.
 These are all old news; now I know that I should record moments before delay leads to decay.